 The Exxentric Harness reduces a lot of the torque and stress on the lower back allowing athletes to focus on training quality and high eccentric loads.
 Easy and safe to perform and monitor in a team setting.
 Easy to train during periods of upper body injury or rehab after an injury.

-Official users of the kBox in American football already include the Kansas City Chiefs, Oakland Raiders, Philadelphia Eagles and the Seattle Seahawks of the NFL, as well as individual NFL athletes and many NCAA college football teams.
+Users of the kBox in American football already include the Kansas City Chiefs, Oakland Raiders, Philadelphia Eagles and the Seattle Seahawks of the NFL, as well as individual NFL athletes and many NCAA college football teams.